 Constantly changing directions and shaking the towel as fast as possible.

-You can use this drill as part of a circuit or using various interval splits, but the real magic happens when you develop the conditioning to maintain speed for long periods of time.
+You can use this Conditioning Drills for Fighters as part of a circuit or using various interval splits, but the real magic happens when you develop the conditioning to maintain speed for long periods of time.
 While this drill is difficult initially, you will quickly adapt and be able o sustain an effort for longer periods of time.

 This may go against some strength coaches beliefs, but learning to handle pain, stress and being uncomfortable for long bouts of time is essential for any combat athlete.
 Although, we use and recommend intervals, we believe that ONLY doing interval type circuits can train a fighter to quit before the exercise or drill gets tough.